zomars/lab/content/posts/2021/dependabot-pull-request-github-actions/dependabot-pull-request-github-actions.md

   Learn how to extend Pull Request Update GitHub Actions workflow with steps (or additional workflows) specific for Dependabot pull requests (i.e. extra labels).
 summary: >-
-  Let's learn how to extend existent _Pull Request Update_ GitHub Actions workflow with steps specific for Dependabot pull requests (i.e. labels).
+  Let's learn how to extend existent Pull Request Update GitHub Actions workflow with steps specific for Dependabot pull requests (i.e. labels).
-  We will add two jobs to the existent `pull_request` workflow and experiment with separate _before_ and _after_ `workflow_run` event workflows.
+  We will add two jobs to the existent pull_request workflow and experiment with separate "before" and "after" workflow_run event workflows.
-  Fortunately, after the recent GitHub actions update we don't need to use a separate `pull_request_target` event workflow as a workaround.
+  Fortunately, after the recent GitHub actions update we don't need to use a separate pull_request_target event workflow as a workaround.
 ---

 In this post I want to explore and walk through options we have to get Dependabot PRs